 Forget About Futures—Including Win Totals

 Some of this goes without saying.
-The Nets aren't good and won't be for a while, so there's no reason to waste money on their Eastern Conference Finals and NBA Finals chances.
+The Nets are good but haven’t been for very long, so there’s more reason to bet on their Eastern Conference Finals and NBA Finals chances.

 But there will be a select swathe of people who are tempted by their win-total projections before and during every season.
 The total will be so low that, the thinking goes, it makes sense to take a flyer on their performance by rolling with the over.

-At its core, this is an okay approach if you're betting negligible amounts of cash you expect to lose.
-Overall, though, it's bad betting form, because the Nets' performance will be so unpredictable for the foreseeable future.
+At its core, this is an okay approach if you’re betting on negligible amounts of cash you expect to lose.
+Overall, though, it’s bad betting form, because the Nets’ performance has been on the rise so much.

 In addition to signing players aggressively and frequently during free agency, they’ll be trying to get their hands on as many young talents and extensive projects with high upside as they can.
 This combination of chasing proven veterans while liberally obtaining and using inexperienced unknowns makes for an unpredictable ceiling.

 So, please, don’t fool yourself into thinking you know better.
 Stay away from all Nets futures—including win-total projections—for the next year or two, or perhaps more.

 Betting On Indiana Pacers Online